kiedtl/awesome-prompts/README.md

 - Prompt **must** be completely cross-platform.
 - **(Optional)** Prompt code should be compatible with all recent versions of their respective shells.
     - E.g. a PowerShell prompt should be compatible with both PowerShell 5 and PowerShell 6.

+### Submitting the prompt
+1. Create a folder in the `prompts/` directory with the name of your prompt, and create a file in that folder as `<prompt>-<shell>.sh`.
+2. If you want, you can also create a README in that directory describing the prompt.
+3. When you make a PR with your changes, be sure to include a screenshot.

+If you're unsure whether the prompt you have is awesome, just create an issue describing your prompt with a screenshot.

 ## License
 - MIT (c) all `awesome-prompt` contributers